-If the startup world has proved anything over the last decade, it's that it takes more than a great product to make it big.
-And, if some of the space's most successful people are to be believed, fixating on product development can actually blind you to the real problems limiting your growth.
+If the SaaS world has proved anything over the last decade, it's that it takes more than a great product to make it big.
+And, if some of the space's most successful leaders are to be believed, fixating on product development can actually blind you to the real problems limiting your growth.

 "Market risk is the greatest risk that any new product faces"

 Product development is a refined, well-documented process.
 It's something that almost all (technical) founders will understand at an innate level, able to recite the Agile methodology in their sleep.